-The creative spark that led to VidaNyx, one of the set of companies Kurtz started, came during a listening session at Giving Tech Labs in Omaha, Nebraska.
-Kurtz, who cofounded Giving Tech Labs, was there to gather data about how technology could serve nonprofits better.
+The creative spark that led to VidaNyx, one of the sets of companies Kurtz started, came during a listening session at Giving Tech Labs in Omaha, Nebraska.
+Kurtz, who co-founded Giving Tech Labs, was there to gather data about how technology could serve nonprofits better.

 Many nonprofits talked about their problems with data confidentiality, Kurtz said.
 Nonprofits providing protective services for abused children said they kept records of the children’s testimony on discs that they shared with each other as they built cases.
 However, lawyers defending the perpetrators of the abuse were accessing the discs, which was undermining the cases.
 The nonprofits were looking for a safe technology solution to address this.

 To help them and others, Giving Tech Labs created a cloud-based technology solution to safely store confidential testimony.
 Over time, this data storage has saved law enforcement staff 56,000 hours and nonprofits $1.8 million.
 It also protects the testimony of over 60,000 children every year.

 If nonprofits make broad use of similar technological opportunities to save time and money, it would leverage the $2.9 trillion they receive every year in the United States very powerfully.
 And since we have a long way to go to reach the SDGs, we need all the acceleration we can get.